Popcorn-Factory/Arsonist-RoR2/README.md

                 - Increases heat and deals self damage over time during the duration of the move
                 - Activatable when required stack amount is reached.
                 - Active state ends when maximum heat is reached, or a set period of time is reached (maximum length is the amount of stacks of masochism anticipation).
+                - Overheat attack speed debuff is not applied once the overheat state is reached from Masochism.
     - Bug Fixes
         - Added checks to prevent position count from setting count to a negative value
         - Changed Zero Point Blast's cancellation priority for Masochism to cancel easier.